Last Updated: December 5, 2025

 In addition, they also have a built-in dialer for cold calling and LinkedIn connection/messaging automation.

-If you love simplicity, and a tool that does everything for you, Apollo is for you.
+If you prefer simplicity and like the idea of consolidating multiple tools into one, Apollo is designed for that type of workflow.
 They handle prospecting, waterfall enrichment, and outreach sequencing and execution, so you don’t need to juggle multiple tools.

 Innovation Score: Medium